Inseparable local uniformization: On schemes over valuation rings

 (i) the morphism $\gtX'_\eta\to\gtX_\eta$ of analytic generic fibers is an isomorphism,

 (ii) the closed fiber $X_s$ is of finite type over $\tilk$,

 (iii) there exists an affine reduced flat $S$-scheme $\oX$ of finite presentation such that $X$ is a partial $\eta$-normalization of $\oX$ and the projection $X\to\oX$ induces an isomorphism $X_s\to\oX_s$ on the closed fibers.
 In particular, $X\to\oX$ is bijective. \end{lem} \begin{proof} Let $X''$ be the $\eta$-normalization of $X$.
 By Corollary \ref{bijlem}, $\gtX_\eta$ and $\gtX'_\eta$ are isomorphic to $\gtX''_\eta$, so we obtain (i).
-Furthermore, $\gtX''_s=\Spec(\tilcalA)$, hence it is of finite type over $\tilk$ by \cite[6.3.5/3]{BGR}.
-Choose any affine reduced flat $S$-scheme $\oX$ of finite presentation such that $X$ is a partial $\eta$-normalization of $\oX$ (we use Remark \ref{fintyperem}(ii)).
+Furthermore, $\gtX''_s=\Spec(\tilcalA)$, hence it is of finite type over $\tilk$ by \cite[6.3.4/3]{BGR}.
+Choose any affine reduced flat $S$-scheme $\oX$ of finite presentation such that $X$ is a partial $\eta$-normalization of $\oX$ (we use Lemma \ref{fintypelem}(i)).
 Then the morphisms $X''\to X\to\oX$ induce surjective integral morphisms on closed fibers $X''_s\to X_s\to\oX_s$.
 Since $X_s$ is reduced and $X''_s$ is of finite type over $\tilk$, $X_s$ is of finite type over $\tilk$.
-It proves (ii), and it is clear now that replacing $\oX$ with its sufficiently large finite $\eta$-modification dominated by $X$ we achieve that $X_s\toisom\oX_s$. \end{proof}
+This proves (ii), and it is clear now that replacing $\oX$ with a sufficiently large finite $\eta$-modification dominated by $X$ we achieve that $X_s\toisom\oX_s$. \end{proof}

-In the sequel, we will use only the second part of the following Remark.
+In the sequel, we will use only the second part of the following remark.
 Actually, the latter will only be used in the proof of Lemma \ref{closlem}.